TheOdinProject/curriculum/nodeJS/authentication/json_web_tokens.md

 ### Generating JWTs

-Back in the sessions lesson, when a user successfully logged in, their ID was serialised to a session which was saved to the database, and a cookie sent back to the client with the signed session ID.
+Back in the Sessions lesson, when a user successfully logged in, their ID was serialised to a session which was saved to the database, and a cookie sent back to the client with the signed session ID.
 With JWTs, a very similar process occurs, just a JWT is created and sent instead, and nothing gets saved to the database.
 You can generate JWTs using the [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) library.
 For example, in a login route middleware:

 ```javascript
 // importing the jsonwebtoken library somewhere appropriate